iamdevlinph/resume/README.md

 To start the project
 1. Run `npm run start`
 2. Open `http://localhost:3000/` in your browser
+3. Saving any changes in your codes reloads the page in the browser

 ## Deployment
 This resume can be deployed to github pages.